-The Company grants stock option awards and restricted stock awards to employees, directors, and consultants of the Company under the Stock Incentive Plan ("Incentive Plan"), as amended and restated in February 2008.
-The Incentive Plan was approved by the Company's stockholders in May 2008.
+The Company grants stock option awards and restricted stock awards to its employees, directors, and consultants of the Company under the Incentive Plan.
 Under the Incentive Plan, stock option awards are granted with an exercise price equal to the market price of the Company's stock at the date of grant.
 Stock option awards granted to employees generally vest 25% after one year and monthly thereafter on a pro rata basis over the next three years until fully vested after four years.
 Stock option awards granted to non-employee directors of the Company generally vest over one year.
 All stock option awards have contractual terms of 10 years.
 The vesting exercise provisions of all awards granted under the Incentive Plan are subject to acceleration in the event of certain stockholder-approved transactions, or upon the occurrence of a change in control as defined in the Incentive Plan.